aabbtree77/schatzhauser/docs/architecture.md

 ## More about Middleware (Guards)

-This is the code which runs inside a handler before business logic, but sometimes also gets entangled with it.

-Those that run before are in-memory guards.
-Those which are messier may access db and are excluded into "DIY and put inside a handler".

-Most of the guards are **stateless, synchronous, and in-memory request gates**.
-To chain/execute them in sequence we need to put them under a common type which is done by forcing them to implement `protect.Guard`:
+This is the code which runs inside a handler before business logic.
+It is **stateless, synchronous, and in-memory**.
+To chain/execute them in sequence we put them under a common type `protect.Guard`:

 ```go
 type Guard interface {